-- 1. Examine common electrical components and their ratings. - 2.
-Illustrate the usage of common electrical measuring instruments. - 3.
+- 1. Get an exposure to common electrical components and their ratings. - 2.
+Makeelectricalconnections by wiresofappropriate ratings and Understand the usage of common electrical measuring instruments. - 3.
 Verify the network theorems and Design Zener voltage regulator to meet the specifications. - 4.
 Verify experimentally popular BJT applications such as Amplification.